TEN THINGS ABOUT BEING AN MXA TEST RIDER

 (5) Terminology.
 Dirt bike racers talk with hand gestures and guttural noises.
 It is a primitive language that all racers understand, but suspension technicians and factory engineers don’t.
 Brapp is a foreign language to them.
 MXA test riders have to answer test questions with a consistent vocabulary of terms.
 No hand gestures or funny sounds allowed.
 The MXA lexicon of technical terms and phrases takes the guess work out of being understood by an engineer who doesn’t race.
 Pity the poor test rider who says “motor” instead of “engine”—unless he’s talking about an electric motor.

 (6) Speed doesn’t matter.
 Age brings with it experience, while it reduces speed.
-A test rider who has spent 15 years years riding has a valuable reservoir of knowledge that no 17-year-old Pro can come close to duplicating.
+A test rider who has spent 15 years years testing has a valuable reservoir of knowledge that no 17-year-old Pro can come close to duplicating.
 Take Jody Weisel for example.
-He has ridden every bike made in the last 45 years.
+He has ridden every bike made in the last 50 years.
 On the track, our Pro test riders run circles around him.
 Off the track, Jody can deliver a flawless report on powerband traits, suspension characteristics and handling flaws with a bibliography of references to previous bikes that shared the same characteristics.
 Being a good test rider isn’t about speed; it’s about understanding what the bike is doing underneath you.

 (7) Losing count.
 Guess what?
-You need to have ridden the 2002 Honda CRF450 to know why the 2020 model is the way it is.
-If a test rider never threw a leg over a 2008 Honda CRF450, he is ill-equipped to state an opinion on the 2020 model.
+You need to have ridden the 2002 Honda CRF450 to know why the 2021 model is the way it is.
+If a test rider never threw a leg over a 2008 Honda CRF450, he is ill-equipped to state an opinion on the 2021 model.
 Without spending time on a Keihin FCR fueled machine, a test rider will never get the full picture of fuel injection’s pluses and minuses.
 One undeniable fact is that the more bikes you ride, the better test rider you become.
 And every MXA test rider has lost count of how many different bikes he has ridden.
-Some have ridden just over 100 and some near 1000.
+Some have ridden just over 100 and some over 1000.

 (8) Our readers.
 When you get your bike dialed in to your tastes, do your friends like your setup?
 Do you like the way your friends set up their bikes?
 Or do they have their levers way down, bars in their laps and a pogo stick for a rear shock?
 An MXA test rider can’t just think of himself when testing a bike or product; he has to think about you.
 Our readers are who we test for, not ourselves.